EamonTracey/NomaePreferences/README.md

     }
 }
 ```
-This will display an example enable/disable switch switch in the preferences.
+This will display an example enable/disable switch in the preferences.

 ### Writing Values to Your Preferences